opxz7148/java-movierental/README.md

     charge = rental.getCharge();
     ```
     - write a unit test for this method.

 3. *Replace Temp Variable with a Query*.
 Instead of using `charge = rental.getCharge()` (assign to a temp variable) and using `charge` in the code, directly invoke `rental.getCharge()` wherever the value is needed.
    - This removes the local variable but results to multiple method calls for the same thing.
    - Personally, I prefer using a temporary variable instead of duplicate method calls.

 4. *Extract Method*.
 Refactor summation of frequent renter points to a separate method.
    - write a unit test for this new method

 5. *Replace Conditional Logic with Polymorphism*.
-Replaces the "switch" statement for movie price codes with polymorphism, in two steps.
+Replaces the "switch" statement for movie price codes with polymorphism.
+Do this in **two steps**.
-   - The first step is to make the Movie class compute its own frequent renter points.
+   - Step 1: make the Movie class compute its own frequent renter points.
-   - The second step is have it delegate that task to a Strategy object.
+   - Step 2: have it delegate that task to a Strategy object.
-   - You define an interface (e.g. PriceStrategy) and concrete implementations for RegularPrice, ChildrensPrice, NewReleasePrice.
-The strategy interface also computes frequent renter points.
+   - You define an interface (e.g. PriceStrategy) and concrete implementations for RegularPrice, ChildrensPrice, and NewReleasePrice.
+The strategy interface also computes frequent renter points using a separate method.
    - Replace the constant for price code with objects from the strategy classes.
    - In Fowler's article, this is a long refactoring because he first uses inheritance and then explains why that's a poor solution.
-   - This refactoring uses the design principle "*Prefer composition over inheritance*".
+   - This refactoring uses the principle "*Prefer composition over inheritance*".

 6. *The Missing Refactoring*.
 In the final code the `Customer` class still needs a *Move Method* refactoring to remove some unrelated behavior, in my opinion.
    - What do you think?
+   - What method should move?

+### Notes on Python Version

 In Python, the refactoring are the same, but some details are different.